 Linking the Co-Creation Project to the Partners’ Organizations

-One of the forces by the co-creation paradigm is – as mentioned above – that projects are often conducted in parallel to regular daily operations.
+One of the forces of the co-creation paradigm is – as mentioned above – that projects are often conducted in parallel to regular daily operations.
 Consequently, there are fewer administrative obstacles, and the frames of the project are optimized to encourage development.

-Referring once again to the school renovation example, the participants had a huge focus on the results created in the project, and on how they would use the measurements, documentation and so forth in the future.
+Referring once again to the school renovation example, the participants had a huge focus on the results created in the project, and on how they would use the measurements, documentation, and so forth in the future.
 There were, however, differences in the way the organizations integrated the project in the daily business – and not least who they involved.

 While the municipality had a main focus on stakeholder management across political and administrative boundaries, the other partners did not have the same focus or need to think across internal boundaries.

-The different ways of integrating knowledge from the project give an idea of the participants’ ability to think across boundaries, and about their mindsets about viewing value from other participant’s perspectives.
+The different ways of integrating knowledge from the project give an idea of the participants’ ability to think across boundaries, and about their mindsets about viewing value from other participants’ perspectives.

 the better you integrate the project in your organization, the more value you can harvest